JChamberlain28/Team-16-Project-1-Task-Scheduling/wiki/Performance-Testing.md

 | 13node-fork             | time      | time | time |

 It was found that A* is faster on large graphs (larger than 11 nodes) but runs out of memory too quickly to be practical with 4GB heap space.
-It was also found that the multithreaded algorithm had no benifit on small graphs due to the time spent creating threads.
-It was slightly slower than single threaded DFS Branch and Bound in most cases.
+It was also found that the multithreaded algorithm had no benefits on small graphs due to the time spent creating threads.
+It was slightly slower than single-threaded DFS Branch and Bound in most cases.